-The primary requirement for the application to the MAFF Development Funding Feature is that the project has a Swedish producer connected to the project.
+The primary requirement for the application to the MAFF Development Funding Documentary is that the project has a Swedish producer connected to the project.

-For a film to apply for participation, one of the following two requirements also must be met,
+For a film to apply for participation, two requirements also must be met,

 – The story of the film must have a connection to Arab culture, identity and exile